-RAI companies’ foundations, corporate and employee giving broadly centers on three critical areas — education, economic and social development, and arts and culture — where we believe we can make the most impact in the communities where we live and work.
+The RAI companies’ foundations and corporate and employee giving broadly center on three critical areas — education, economic and social development, and arts and culture — where we believe we can make the most impact in the communities where we live and work.
 Even so, our companies and employees have interests that don’t always fit neatly into these three categories, so we do tackle other issues of need.

-RAI, its subsidiaries and foundations support public-school and community programs that prepare children to enter school ready to learn, as well as programs that focus on improving academic performance of low-performing and economically disadvantaged students.
+RAI, its subsidiaries and foundations support public school and community programs that prepare children to enter school ready to learn, as well as programs that focus on improving academic performance in impacted schools working to better the outcomes of students.
 Improving education helps our communities thrive and contributes to a high-quality future workforce for our companies.
 Our National Merit Scholarship Program rewards the hard-working children of our employees and retirees by providing support for their collegiate education.

 - Forsyth Technical Community College; and

 Supporting education and youth development is also a critical component of our youth tobacco prevention efforts and contributes to the health of our communities.
 Corporate and foundation giving is coordinated with our Youth Tobacco Prevention efforts, including the We Card Program and Right Decisions Right Now: Be Tobacco Free (RDRN), our free youth tobacco prevention program.
-In addition to providing funding for these programs, we encourage employee engagement in RDRN by making grants to youth groups that participate in the program and had 864 employees present to 444 youth-focused organizations in 2017, a 75% increase over the previous year.
+We encourage employee engagement in RDRN by making grants to youth groups that participate in the program and had 864 employees present to 444 youth-focused organizations in 2017, a 75% increase over the previous year.

 ECONOMIC & SOCIAL DEVELOPMENT

 Supporting economic and social development of the communities in which employees live and work is the right thing to do for our communities and for our businesses.
 Contributing to the overall well-being of our communities creates an attractive environment for recruiting and retaining a high-performing talent base to our companies.
 We do this through the work of our foundations, through gifts of land, buildings and cash, and through employee volunteerism